akshayDev17/DEVELOPER-NOTES/GO-trivia/README.md

 * After the imports have been resolved and the types have been checked, we are certain the **program is valid Go code** and we can start the process of converting the **AST to (*pseudo*) machine code**.
 * The first step in this process is to convert the AST to a lower-level representation of the program, specifically into a Static Single Assignment (SSA) form.
-* This intermediate representation is not the final machine code, but it does represent the final machine code a lot more(can be thought of as the ByteCode seen in the [intermediate approach](https://github.com/akshayDev17/DEVELOPER-NOTES/tree/master/programmingLanguagesTrivia#ia)).
+* This intermediate representation is not the final machine code, but it does represent the final machine code a lot more(can be thought of as the ByteCode seen in the [intermediate approach](https://github.com/akshayDev17/DEVELOPER-NOTES/tree/master/programmingLanguagesTrivia#ia), although no bytecode file is generated).
 * SSA has a set of properties that make it easier to apply optimizations, most important of which that a variable is always defined before it is used and each variable is assigned exactly once.
 * After the initial version of the SSA has been generated, a number of **optimization passes** will be **applied**.
 * These optimizations are applied to certain pieces of code that can be made simpler or faster for the processor to execute.